doctrine/orm/docs/en/tutorials/getting-started.rst

 Conclusion
 ----------

-This tutorial is over here, I hope you had fun.
+This tutorial ends here, I hope you had fun.
 Additional content will be added to this tutorial incrementally, topics will include:

 -   More on Association Mappings